DevExpress/testcafe/README.md

 You can change the maximum wait time.
 If elements load faster, tests skip the timeout and continue.

+**Rapid test development tool**<br/>
+Changes in test code immediately restart the test, and you see the results instantly.
+Check out [TestCafe Live](https://github.com/DevExpress/testcafe-live) for details.

 **Latest JS and TypeScript support**<br/>
 TestCafe supports the latest JavaScript features, including ES2017 (for example, async/await).
 You can also [use TypeScript](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.html)